AlineCoutinho/site/content/authors/admin/_index.md

 interpretation and visualization.
 My courses include *Local and Global Economic Relations*, *Globalization: Sociological and Anthropological Approaches*, *Sociology of
 Work and Organizations*, *Globalization and Environment*, *Economic Anthropology*, and *Contemporary Sociological Theory*.

-I am passionate about the statistical language programming R, reproducible research, open-source philosophy, and inclusive knowledge community.
+I am passionate about the statistical language programming R, open-source philosophy, and creating an inclusive and diverse knowledge community.

 Want to start a conversation with me?
 Ask me about my favourite hobbies: motorcycles, gardening, coding in R, universal literature, independent movies, and walking dogs (especially whippets).